valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/migration.md

 This page describes how to update Valtimo from the previous version to the current.

-* **Migrate form process 'Retrieve Document and link to Zaak' to process 'Link document to zaak'**
+* **Migrate from process 'Retrieve Document and link to Zaak' to process 'Link document to zaak'**

   Scope: front-end